As part of the London Festival of Architecture 2017 Brady Mallalieu held three public events in their new offices;

 “School Careers in Architecture” with two secondary schools and site visit to BMA Laycock St housing project.

-Launch of Architects Benevolent Society Art exhibition “Let Me Take You By The Hand” a fundraising event and exhibition.
+The launch of Architects Benevolent Society Art exhibition “Let Me Take You By The Hand” a fundraising event and exhibition.

 Careers in architecture – Drawing the built environment